Traumazine

-Traumazine is the second studio album by American rapper Megan Thee Stallion, released on August 12, 2022, by 300 Entertainment and 1501 Certified.
+Traumazine is the second studio album by American rapper-songwriter Megan Thee Stallion, released on August 12, 2022.
+This was her final work with 300 Entertainment and 1501 Certified Entertainment.

-Upon release, Traumazine received positive reviews from critics, who complimented its production and Megan’s flow.
-The album was preceded by five singles: "Sweetest Pie", with English singer Dua Lipa, released on March 11, 2022, "Plan B", released on April 22, 2022, "Pressurelicious", featuring American rapper Future, released on July 21, 2022, Her", released on August 15, 2022, and Ungrateful", with American rapper Key Glock released on September 6, 2022, Apart from Lipa, Future, and Glock the album features additional guest appearances from Latto, Pooh Shiesty, Rico Nasty, Jhené Aiko, Lucky Daye, Sauce Walka, Lil' Keke, and Big Pokey.
+Upon release, Traumazine received positive reviews from critics, who complimented its production and Megan's flow.
+It was nominated for the BET Hip Hop Award for Album of the Year.
+The album's lead single, "Sweetest Pie" with English singer Dua Lipa, peaked at number 15 on the US Billboard Hot 100 and has been certified platinum by the Recording Industry Association of America (RIAA).

+Commercially, the album debuted at number four on the US Billboard 200, becoming Megan Thee Stallion's fifth US top 10 album.
+It did not achieve high placements in international charts, sparking a lawsuit by the rapper who accused the label of insufficient promotion.
+The album was later certified Gold by the RIAA for selling over 500,000 units.

-Background
+Background and label lawsuit

-In 2020 Megan Thee Stallion filed suit against her record label 1501 Certified Entertainment to renegotiate her contract, after her management company Roc Nation found it "iffy".
+In 2020, Megan Thee Stallion filed suit against her record label 1501 Certified Entertainment to renegotiate her contract, after her management company Roc Nation found it "iffy".
 When Something for Thee Hotties was released the record label didn't recognize it as an album, because it has 29 minutes of new material instead of 45, so the rapper would have to release two more albums in addition to Something.
 On February 18, 2022, Megan filed suit against the label claiming that Something respects the definition of an album with at least 45 minutes of material.

 On August 11, 2022, Megan took to Twitter to announce that her second studio album Traumazine would be released the next day.
 The rapper also wrote about the lawsuit, expressing her disappointment and emotional distress at the difficulty she is experiencing in releasing her music, but ending her message to fans with the phrase "we almost out".
 Megan defined the album title as referring to a chemical released in the brain when forced to deal with "painful emotions caused by traumatic events and experiences.
 See synonyms: self-realization".

+After the low promotion of Traumazine by the label, Thee Stallion had started a second lawsuit, accusing the company of contributing to the album's poor sales and marketing.
+On October 19, 2023, lawyers from 1501 Certified Entertainment confirmed that they and Thee Stallion had reached a confidential agreement to resolve their legal differences by parting amicably.